FilipeGarroteDev/CineFlex/README.md

 ## About

-This is an web application to mobile dispositives with which lots of people can manage their own habits.
+This is an web application to mobile dispositives with which users can have fun by choosing your favorite movie.
 Below are the implemented features:

 - List all movies
 - Select your favorite movie